-Full details of the drive configuration and filesystem layouts are in the Dell | Cloudera Apache Hadoop Solution Deployment Guide.
+Full details of the drive configuration and filesystem layouts are in the Dell EMC Cloudera Hadoop Solution Deployment Guide.

-The recommended rack layout for PowerEdge R730xd clusters is illustrated here:
+The recommended rack layout for Dell EMC PowerEdge R730xd clusters is illustrated here:

-• Appendix A: Physical Rack Configuration - PowerEdge R730xd on page 43
+Physical Rack Configuration - Dell EMC PowerEdge R730xd on page 57

-The full bills of material (BOM) listing for the PowerEdge R730xd server configurations are illustrated here:
+The full bills of material (BOM) listing for the Dell EMC PowerEdge R730xd server configurations are listed in the Dell EMC Cloudera Hadoop Solution Bill of Materials Guide.